Stylish Victorian standing or wall hanging mirror from 1880

 Stylish Victorian standing or wall-mounted mirror with original fox glass in a frame decorated with rope, featuring a large upward arch and fringes at the base.
 This mirror has been restored in the past and has remained in wonderful condition throughout.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
-The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to dazzle and serve a prominent role in opulence.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, using dark stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, giving each style its unique character.
-This is especially important when searching for exclusive antiques suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details